mattermost/mattermost-plugin-giphy/README.md

 - To post to the channel, press "Send",
 <img src="https://user-images.githubusercontent.com/1187448/63696271-3140d180-c7cf-11e9-8a77-f93c9868e9ae.png" width="500"/>

 At this point, the image appears in the channel, and all participants see it as a new message from the user.

 ## 2. System administrators

+### 1. Obtain a Giphy API key
+Obtaining a developer-level Giphy API key is easy, and is a necessary first step.
+- Navigate to [developers.giphy.com dashboard](https://developers.giphy.com/dashboard/) (registration required).
+- Click "Create an App", enter name/description as desired.
+- Check "I only want to use the GIPHY API..." checkbox.
+- Click "Create New App"

+The developer key does not appear to give you full access to Giphy's image library, and comes with significant usage limits.
+To obtain a production-level API key, please follow the link to "Upgrade to Production", and be sure to specify that this API Key will be used exclusively on the specified instance of Mattermost.

+### 2. Configure the plugin

 1. Go to **System Console > Plugins > Giphy**, and enter your [Giphy API Key](https://developers.giphy.com/faq), the desired MPAA rating (Y, G, PG, PG-13, R, Unrated, or NSFW), and the weirdness value (randomness) of GIF suggestions (0-10 values)
 2. Go to **System Console > Plugins > Management** and click **Enable** to enable the Giphy plugin.

 ## 3. Developers

-- TODO

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
+- Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
-Use `make all` to run all checks and build.
+- Use `make all` to run all checks and build.
-Use `make deploy` to deploy the plugin to your local server.
+- Use `make deploy` to deploy the plugin to your local server.

 For additional information on developing plugins, refer to [our plugin developer documentation](https://developers.mattermost.com/extend/plugins/).